DuncanCragg/OnexOS/README-game.md

 ### Doing 2D stuff in 3D

 Panels can be used to create notes and photos.
-These can be shared, pinned to the walls or even left lying around on the floor.
+These can be pinned to the walls or even left lying around on the floor.

  - if you want to share a poster from your virtual bedroom, simply grab its link and pin it to the kitchen pinboard
- - now if you change anything on the poster, everyone in the kitchen can see that change, too
+ - now if you change anything on the poster, the one in the kitchen changes, too
  - drop in a link from your scrapbook of notes and photos to one of your mum's notes on the desk in her virtual study
  - pin a link in the middle of your virtual kitchen wall to one of your scrapbook photos
- - keep a shopping list in the virtual kitchen that everyone can see when going out
+ - keep a shopping list in the virtual kitchen
- - anyone can quickly make a personal shopping list by grabbing just the links to the items of the shared one that they plan to fetch themselves
+ - you can quickly make a current shopping list by grabbing just the links to the items of the main one that you plan to fetch today

 You can easily build a new poster by simply collecting and dropping some links into it.
 These could be links to paragraph or message panels that you find elsewhere, links to